 If you elect to continue your coverage, you will be required to pay the applicable premium for your benefits.
 Except with respect to Continuation Coverage extended for up to 29 months for a disabled person and any other covered Family Members whose coverage is extended with the disabled person’s coverage (or up to 36 months in the event that a second Qualifying Event occurs with respect to a Qualified Beneficiary whose coverage is extended due to disability), your premium payment will not exceed 102% of the full cost of the coverage to the Group Health Plan, which includes an administration fee.

 Premiums must be paid on a monthly basis.
-You will be required to pay the first premium payment in advance, along with any retroactive premium payments owed from the date of termination of your coverage, within 45 days after you submit your written election form.
+You will be required to pay the first premium payment, along with any retroactive premium payments owed from the date of termination of your coverage, within 45 days after you submit your written election form.
 Payment is considered made on the date it is postmarked to the applicable Group Health Plan.

 V. Notification Procedures